 As I mentioned above, there is nothing wrong with your dog eating grass.
-However, if he exhibits any other the above-listed symptoms, I suggest you call your vet.
+However, if he exhibits any other of the above-listed symptoms, I suggest you call your vet.
 He could be experiencing another underlying illness and may need a check-up.

 All this being said, we now understand the potential reasons why a dog may want to eat grass and weeds.
-While it might not be a problem, you may need to train your dog out of this habit, especially because you do not want him to eat grass everywhere.
+While it might not be a problem, you may need to train your dog out of this habit, mainly because you do not want him to eat grass everywhere.

 Below, I will highlight some of the most effective ways to stop a dog from eating grass.

 How to stop a dog who wants to eat grass and weeds.

 I understand you might be worried that your dog has suddenly started eating weeds.
-However, there is no need to worry as you can stop him with a few adjustments to his lifestyle.
+However, there is no need to worry, as you can stop him with a few adjustments to his lifestyle.

 To stop this habit, I suggest you look back and identify its motivation.
 Why does your dog want to eat grass and weeds?
 Is he avoiding his food to eat grass?
-Well, like all behavioral problems in dogs, you start by addressing the causal agent.
+Like all behavioral problems in dogs, you start by addressing the causal agent.